dholland-fge/sdf-xarray/CONTRIBUTING.md

 All new functionality should include relevant tests, placed in the `tests/` directory and following the existing structure.

+When running the tests for the first time you will need an internet connection in order to download the datasets.

 Before submitting code changes, ensure that all tests pass:

 ```bash